josephxbrick/table_of_contents_sketch_plugin/README.md

 ### The page title symbol

-Each artboard that you want listed in the TOC must have either a page-title instance or a page-section instance on it.
+Each artboard that you want listed in the TOC must have either a page-title instance or a section-title instance on it.

 The page title symbol must have a text override named `<pageTitle>`.
 It doesn't matter what the symbol itself is named, and it doesn't matter what the default override text is.

 <img src="/readme_images/page_title_symbol.png" width="380">

-And of course, you'll need to set the override text to the name of the page on each artboard with this symbol instance.
+And of course, you'll need to set the override text in each symbol instance to the title of the page.
+(The plug-in won't make up page names for you!)

 ### The page section symbol (optional)